Rules for Remi

 Ace rules:

-Final round: In round 7, you must go out with all 11 cards at once - no cards left over!
+Final round: In round 7, all 11 cards must be played at once.
+No cards may be left over.

 Scoring